Profsmith9000/node-lab/docs/Instructions/running-the-node.md

 Press `ctrl + c` in the session you currently have the node running in to stop the node.

-Once the node has been stopped, remove the database
+Once the node has been stopped, remove the database:

 ```
 rm -r ~/preview/test-db